Haldane Mission: On the British side

+After the Liberals replaced the Conservative government in December 1905, the newly formed Liberal government aimed to reduce the "gigantic military expenditures" of its predecessors.
+Domestically, the Liberal governments under Henry Campbell-Bannerman and his successor H. H. Asquith (beginning in 1908) launched an extensive welfare program.
+Due to their financial implications these reforms were contentious.
+Alongside the increased spending on the welfare program, the naval arms race necessitated ever-larger sums for the maintenance and expansion of the Royal Navy.
+Already when the Liberals took office in 1905, allocations to the Royal Navy had amounted to £30 million, one-fifth of the total annual budget.
+The general naval arms race further increased these expenditures.
+In order to maintain the two-power standard, the British government was forced to continually increase spending.
+However, the increased financial burden was not offset by any increase in revenue.
+The liberal government was therefore keen to reach an agreement to end the general arms race.
+Asquith's government had inherited from its two predecessors the policy of reconciliation with the Third French Republic, which Foreign Minister Edward Grey continued and expanded.
+At the same time, a settlement was reached with the Russian Empire (Treaty of Saint Petersburg, 1907).

+Initial contacts and preliminary planning

 At this point in January 1912 two well-connected civilians entered the picture, and brokered negotiations between their respective governments.
 German-born London financier Ernest Cassel was a close friend of both Britain's King Edward VII and Albert Ballin, head of the Hamburg-America Line, the world's largest steamship company.
 Ballin was a personal friend of the Kaiser.

-British draft proposals

 A memorandum was prepared by Sir Edward Grey, Winston Churchill, and Lloyd George for the British Cabinet.
 Cassel brought the document to Berlin on January 29, 1912, where it immediately came to the attention of the Kaiser and his top officials.
 These proposals were: